-\At any point - 10+ sessions (each school day consists of two sessions) of unauthorised absence in a term or half term can result in a Penalty Notice being issued.
-Further absences in the 15-day monitoring period could lead to a fine being issued.
+At any point - 10+ sessions (each school day consists of two sessions) of unauthorised absence in a 10 week period could result in a Penalty Notice fine being issued.

-\\Home visits can be carried out at any point if we either have attendance concerns or need to carry out a safe and well check due to absence from school.
+Home visits can be carried out at any point if we either have attendance concerns or need to carry out a safe and well check due to absence from school.